Lost Planet 2: Episode 1: Return to E.D.N. III

 The Mercenaries ambush a group of injured Ex-NEVEC soldiers when they are suddenly attacked by a Chryatis Akrid, but they are able to defeat it.
 They procure stolen VSs (Vital Suits) but they run out of fuel, so they continue to their rendezvous point on foot until they are attacked by another Chryatis.
-After defeating it, the chopper arrives at the rendezvous point & the scene changes from a frozen wasteland to a scenic heavily forested Amuraba Jungle.
-Their mission is to destroy the mining site operated by the Jungle Pirates, which they’re met with difficulty.
+After defeating it, the chopper arrives at the rendezvous point and the scene changes from a frozen wasteland to a scenic heavily forested Amuraba Jungle.
+Their mission is to destroy the mining site operated by the Jungle Pirates, which they are met with difficulty.
 After defeating the Cat-G (Category G) Queen Akrid, they fend off the rest of the Jungle Pirate army when they receive a message from a concerned dispatcher telling them about a new rendezvous point.

 The new point turns out to be a lair for the Cat-G Gordiant Akrid.
-After defeating Gordiant, a passerby Mercenary chopper retrieves the team & informs them that the whole mission was a setup & that all teams sent to destroy the mine were wiped out.
-The side effects of Gordiant’s death triggers a sharp decline in temperature as the team leaves the lair.
+After defeating Gordiant, a passerby Mercenary chopper retrieves the team and informs them that the whole mission was a setup and that all teams sent to destroy the mine were wiped out.
+The side effects of Gordiant's death triggers a sharp decline in temperature as the team leaves the lair.

 Episode 2: Harbingers of NEVEC

-A New NEVEC Black Ops team known as ‘Task Force First Descent’ are sent to infiltrate Central City to seize an experimental superweapon developed by the Carpetbaggers.
-The team fights their way to through the warehouse & into Central City where they learn that the superweapon is a large cannon on a train dubbed the Railway Gun.
+A New NEVEC Black Ops team known as 'Task Force First Descent' are sent to infiltrate Central City to seize an experimental superweapon developed by the Carpetbaggers.
+The team fights their way to through the warehouse and into Central City where they learn that the superweapon is a large cannon on a train dubbed the Railway Gun.
 The Railway Gun is about to depart the city until Cat-G Akrid X unexpectedly arrives from outer space to intercept the departure.

-The Railway Gun wounds Akrid X & escapes Central City, leaving Task Force First Descent to finish off Akrid X who rejuvenates a makeshift head through T-ENG (Thermal ENerGy).
-The team defeats Akrid X & New NEVEC reinforcements arrive, with the Commander briefing the team of activity from another Cat-G, which is later revealed to be the Over-G. On their way to their next mission, it is then revealed that the members of Task Force First Descent are clones of Ivan Solotov, the man who betrayed NEVEC in the first game.
+The Railway Gun wounds Akrid X and escapes Central City, leaving Task Force First Descent to finish off Akrid X who rejuvenates a makeshift head through T-ENG (Thermal ENerGy).
+The team defeats Akrid X and New NEVEC reinforcements arrive, with the Commander briefing the team of activity from another Cat-G, which is later revealed to be the Over-G. On their way to their next mission, it is then revealed that the members of Task Force First Descent are clones of Ivan Solotov, the man who betrayed NEVEC in the first game.